-Additional Financial Aid questions can be answered in the frequently asked questions listed below or by downloading the law school’s Office of Financial Aid FAQ.
-For scholarship awarding and retention data, please click here.
+Additional Financial Aid questions can be answered in the frequently asked questions listed below or by downloading the law school’s Office of Financial Aid FAQ 2015-2016.

-It depends on the cost of attendance, which is comprised of the 9-month living expense budget plus tuition and fees for the Fall and Spring semesters.
+A: It depends on the Cost of Attendance, which is comprised of the 9-month living expense budget plus tuition and fees for the fall and spring semesters.
 Summer semester cost of attendance is comprised of a 3-month living expense budget plus tuition and fees.

-Yes.
-Returning students will retain their scholarships as long as a 2.9 grade point average or higher is earned at the end of each academic year.
+A: Yes.
+Returning students will retain their scholarships as long as a 2.75 grade point average or higher is earned at the end of each academic year.

-No. The Financial Aid office takes walk-ins.
+A: No. The Financial Aid office takes walk-ins.
 Students can also schedule appointments.
-Please feel free to stop by during business hours or contact Montré Everett, Director of Financial Aid, at email@example.com.
+Please feel free to stop by during business hours or contact us at firstname.lastname@example.org.

-Should I pay for help to fill out my Free Application for Federal Student Aid (FAFSA)?
+Q. Should I pay for assistance to fill out my Free Application for Federal Student Aid (FAFSA)?

-Whether you apply online or use the paper FAFSA, you can get free help by calling the Federal Student Aid Information Center (FSAIC) at the telephone number(s) listed below or by contacting the Director or Assistant Director of Financial Aid.
+Whether you apply online or use the paper FAFSA, you can get free help by calling the Federal Student Aid Information Center (FSAIC) at the telephone number(s) listed below or by contacting the Director of Financial Aid.